-- 4.1 The Nomination and Remuneration Committee of the Board assists the Board in determining the remuneration and compensation of the Board and Executive Management, including executive incentives and employee share ownership plan entitlements. - 4.2 Board compensation comprises board remuneration on a formula approach reflecting the Bank's profitability and participation in Board meetings, and attendance fees per meeting attended. - 4.3 Executive Management compensation comprises, in addition to salaries that are in line with industry norms, incentives based on profitability and performance, plus participation in the Bank's employee share ownership plan, as disclosed in Notes 24 and 25 to the Consolidated Financial Statements.
+- 4.1 The Nomination and Remuneration Committee of the Board assists the Board in determining the remuneration and compensation of the Board and Executive Management, including executive incentives and employee share ownership plan entitlements. - 4.2 Board compensation comprises board remuneration on a formula approach reflecting the Bank's profitability and participation in Board meetings, and attendance fees per meeting attended. - 4.3 Executive Management compensation comprises, in addition to salaries that are in line with industry norms, incentives based on profitability and performance, plus participation in the Bank's employee share ownership plan.